NDUWRDC/LIMS/README.md

   * Equipment, default='EQ' => EQ-2104-0001
   * Limits, default='LI' => LI-2104-0001
 * Dictionary for management of units
+  * Use a predefined set of units for methods
+  * Add / change / delete units easily
+* Dictionary for management of locations
+  * Keep track of the current location of the sample
+  * Add / change / delete locations easily
 <!--
 ![Screenshot lims](img/screenshot_lims.png?raw=true "LIMS"){imgmd}
 -->